evenuto/pi-camera-fun/README.md

 - Wire the pi-servo mechanism

 __Usability__
-If you wish to re-create this project, you will be able to do so by following the instructions in the README.md in the doc directory.
+If you wish to re-create this project, you will be able to do so by following the instructions in the README.md in the code directory.